Wiechciu/csv-to-gettext-converter/README.md

 # CSV to gettext converter for Godot

-A Godot Editor addon that converts translation data stored in CSV files into [gettext](https://www.gnu.org/software/gettext/) `.po` and `.pot` files that can be edited with professional localization software like POEdit.
+A Godot Editor addon that converts translation data stored in CSV files into [gettext](https://www.gnu.org/software/gettext/) `.po` and `.pot` files.

-This makes it easier to work with translators and standard localization workflows while keeping your project’s translation sources editable in a simple CSV format.
+Translations based on CSV files are limited in how they can be processed in Godot, e.g. translation context and plural forms are available only with gettext.

+This addon makes it easier to convert existing CSV translation files into the gettext format, allowing it to be edited with professional localization software like [Poedit](https://poedit.net/) to take advantage of all localization features, including translation context and plural forms, that are required for many languages.

 ---